'It is our turn to win' - Dortmund face PSG again in CL semis

 Sporting director Sebastian Kehl said Dortmund will prepare "in a highly focussed way" for PSG who for their part overturned a 3-2 home defeat against Barcelona with a 4-1 triumph over decimated opponents in Spain, with Mbappe netting a brace.

-PSG's Ousmane Dembele, who formerly played at Dortmund, spoke of a "big chance" to reach the final in their search for a first ever title in the elite event.
+PSG's Ousmane Dembele, who formerly played at Dortmund, spoke of a "big chance" to reach the final in their ongoing search for a first ever Champions League title.